-- 2.1.1 The service will focus on reducing under 18 conception and increasing Chlamydia diagnoses towards the delivery of the sexual health Public Health Outcome Framework (2013/16) measures: - Under 18 conceptions - Chlamydia diagnoses (15-24 year olds) - 2.1.2 Reducing under 18 conception rates is a key priority in the Hampshire Children and Young People's Plan. - 2.1.3 Reducing under 18 conception is a priority identified in the Hampshire Sexual Health Strategy and Action plan for 2013-16. - 2.1.4 The Hampshire Sexual Health Strategy takes a life course approach to sexual health in line with the Hampshire Health & Wellbeing Strategy and the national framework for sexual health improvement in England (2013).
+- 2.1.1 The service will focus on reducing unintended conceptions, including under 18 conceptions, and abortions and support the delivery of the sexual health Public Health Outcome Framework indicator: - Under 18 conceptions - 2.1.2 Reducing under 18 conception rates is a key priority in the Hampshire Children and Young People's Plan. - 2.1.3 Reducing under 18 conception is a priority identified in the Hampshire Sexual Health Strategy and Action plan for 2016-19. - 2.1.4 The Hampshire Sexual Health Strategy takes a life course approach to sexual health in line with the Hampshire Health & Wellbeing Strategy and the national framework for sexual health improvement in England (2013).
 In addition to reducing under 18 conceptions the strategy aims to reduce the rate of abortions among females aged 15-44 and in particular to reduce the proportion of repeat abortions.